bit101/bufkill/readme.md

 The vsplit is gone and the buffer from the other pane fills the window.
 Probably not what you want.

-`buf-kill` will preserve that split and pin the buffer in the alternate pane right up until that buffer is the last one alive.
+`bufkill` will preserve that split and pin the buffer in the alternate pane right up until that buffer is the last one alive.

 So as you call `KillBuffer` repeatedly, you'll get this sequence: